Soviet Union in the Korean War: Contemporary awareness of Soviet participation

 Though the Soviet Union never acknowledged its participation in the conflict, it is clear that many suspected it.
 Soviet pilots, though forbidden from communicating in any language other than basic Korean across their radios, often resorted to Russian when stressed or when swearing.
-This was picked up by American pilots.
+This was picked up by Commonwealth and US pilots.

 Reports of Soviet involvement in the conflict quickly made their way up the United Nations chain of command.
 Nevertheless, reports of covert Soviet involvement were always denied by the Soviet Union, and the United States government was not inclined to press the issue so as to avoid escalating tensions further.
 Over time, both superpowers came to see the situation as a unique opportunity to test their aviation technology and tactics in combat against the forces of the opposing superpower without the conflict spiraling into World War III.

 It was only recently, through the publication of books by Chinese and Russian authors, such as Zhang Xiaoming, Leonid Krylov, Yuriy Tepsurkaev and Igor Seydov, that the extent of the Soviets' participation became clear.

 Legacy for Sino-Soviet relations

 Contrary to expectations, the Soviet intervention in Korea did not inspire the Chinese leadership with confidence.
 Mao, in particular, felt betrayed that the Soviet leadership had refused to send infantry and armoured units, in addition to its MiG squadrons, and join the conflict openly beside China.
 There is evidence that the Chinese felt restricted by the Russians, who forced them to defer to the Soviet Union for technological and strategic support, but offered only minor support in exchange.
 Furthermore, the Chinese leadership felt humiliated by the Soviet decision to make the Chinese pay them for all the material support that they had received, which "made the Soviets seem more like arms merchants than genuine Communist internationalists."

 In effect, Zhang Xiaoming argues that the Chinese came to feel that the Soviet Union was both an unreliable and demanding ally and took greater steps to ensure autarky from the USSR in the years following the War.
-In 1960, China broke from the Soviet Union in an event known today as the Sino-Soviet Split, creating a rift amongst all communist powers which were expected to pick one side of the divide.
+In 1960, China broke from the Soviet Union in an event known today as the Sino-Soviet split, creating a rift amongst all communist powers which were expected to pick one side of the divide.
 The North Korean regime, which bordered both countries, successfully navigated the split by playing one power off the other.
 It did not firmly align with either power until the Soviet reforms under Mikhail Gorbachev compelled the regime to align with China.

-This split, certainly influenced by the Korean War shaped relations between the two countries until 1989.
+This split, certainly influenced by the Korean War, shaped relations between the two countries until 1989.